 Do you want to learn how to remove wheel locks without a key tool?
-You probably have installed new, shining rims on your car.
-They’re admirable, aren’t they?
-They’re attention pickers that make people stare and say, “I want those for my car, too.”
-However, even thieves love them, so you need to protect them!
-Otherwise, you will lose your investment.
-Consider following this guide and protect your dashing rims now.
+You’ve probably installed new rims on your car.
+They’re attention grabbers that make people stare and say, “I want those for my car, too”.
+However, thieves love them too, so you need to protect them.
+Read this guide to protect your investment.

-Parking anywhere, thieves can remove the wheels with a floor jack or a lug nut wrench.
-It shouldn’t happen!
-In a short time, they can run away with your tires and wheels – and your money.
-Prevent it from happening with locking lug nuts or wheel locks.
+Thieves can remove wheels with a floor jack or a lug nut wrench and quickly take your tires, wheels, and your money.
+Protect them with locking lug nuts or wheel locks.

-On each wheel, install a wheel stud or lug nut replacing one of the studs or wheel nuts.
-Know that these wheel studs only fit their key due to an irregular shape.
-You must remove them using their wheel lock key.
-Otherwise, you won’t be able to take them out with a standard lug nut wrench or socket wrench.
-Don’t despair if they’re lost or broken!
-Here’s how to remove the wheel locks without a key tool easily.
+On each wheel, install a wheel stud or lug nut to replace one of the studs or wheel nuts.
+These wheel studs only fit their key because of their unique pattern, so they can only be removed with their specific wheel lock key.
+You won’t be able to remove them with a standard lug nut wrench or socket wrench.
+But if they’re lost or broken, here’s how to easily remove wheel locks without a key tool.

 Removing a wheel lock without a key

-- Get a screwdriver or a punch, a rubber mallet, lug nut wrench and wheel lock removal kit.
+- Get a screwdriver or a punch, a rubber mallet, lug nut wrench, and a wheel lock removal kit.
 Keep looking for the wheel lock key before trying this method.

 - Apply the parking brake in your car.
-It will help prevent a rolling motion when loosening the lock.
+It will help prevent rolling when loosening the lock.

 - Look for a wheel lock removal tool.
-However, you must test-fit it over the lock that you want to take out.
+However, test-fit it over the lock you want to take out.
 Check if the removal tool fits tightly.
 Its teeth should bite into the wheel lock.

-- Start hitting the universal removal tool with a rubber mallet.
+- Strike the universal removal tool with a rubber mallet.
 Do it firmly at the tool’s end.
-Make sure the removal tool is stuck on your wheel lock.
-The teeth should be digging into the lock itself.
+Make sure the removal tool is secure on your wheel lock.
+The teeth should dig into the lock.

-- Begin loosening the wheel lock by turning the removal tool left using a lug nut wrench.
+- Begin loosening the wheel lock by turning the removal tool left with a lug nut wrench.
 Be patient.
-It takes enormous effort to loosen it.
+It takes a great deal of effort to loosen it.

-- Complete the turning and loosen the wheel lock.
+- Complete the turns and loosen the wheel lock.

 - Take the wheel lock out the removal tool.
 Use a screwdriver or punch through the wheel lock tool’s hole against the lock of the wheel, and then hit the punch using the mallet.

-- By this time, the damaged wheel lock must be able to pop out after a few hits.
-In some cases, the lug nut must be held by a vise while the removal tool is being turned clockwise to get the lug nut out of the wheel lock tool.
+- By this time, the damaged wheel lock should pop out after a few hits.
+In some cases, the lug nut must be held by a vise while the removal tool is turned clockwise to get the lug nut out of the wheel lock tool.

-- Upon successful removal of the wheel lock without the key, you must do the same for the remaining wheel locks, as needed.
+- Upon successful removal of the wheel lock without the key, repeat the process to remove the remaining wheel locks.

-- If installing new wheel locks, do not misplace the key.
+- If installing new wheel locks, don’t misplace the key.
 Put it in a place where you can easily find it.
-Keep it in a center console, glove box or with the tire jack.
+Keep it in the center console, glove compartment, or with the tire jack.

 - If replacing wheel bearings or tightening the lug nuts, get help from a technician.

-Now, let’s have another useful method –how to remove the wheel locks with a wheel lock key.
-It may come in handy when removing the wheel locks for the first time.
+Let’s look at another useful technique–how to remove wheel locks with a wheel lock key.
+It may come in handy when removing wheel locks for the first time.

 - Get your wheel lock key and lug nut wrench ready.
-Take note: Don’t use power tools to take the wheel lock.
-They put in too much force enough to strip or damage the wheel lock.
+Take note: Don’t use power tools to remove the wheel lock.
+They apply a force that can strip or damage the wheel lock.

-- Apply the parking brake to prevent a rolling motion and for added security.
+- Apply the parking brake to prevent rolling for added security.

 - Begin the process by aligning the key with the nut, and then lining up the splines on the wheel lock on the wheel and the wheel lock key.

-- On the wheel lock, place the wheel lock key, and then start turning slowly until the design lines or tabs are aligned.
-Then, the wheel lock must be able to drop the wheel lock.
+- On the wheel lock, place the wheel lock key, and then start turning slowly until the design lines or tabs align.
+The wheel lock should drop the wheel lock.

-- Put the lug nut on the key.
+- Place the lug nut on the key.
 Start turning the wrench counterclockwise to loosen the lock.
-Be patient as well.
-You need force to loosen the lock on the wheel.
+Be patient.
+You need to force it to loosen the wheel lock.

-- If you need to place the wheel locks again, you can reverse this procedure.
+- If you need to place the wheel locks on again, you can reverse this process.

-Refer to this guide on how to remove wheel locks without a key tool and complete the task easier.
-Final tip: Make sure to read the maker instructions on the wheel locks you’re installing.
-They may have additional reminders for you.
+Refer to this guide on how to remove wheel locks without a key tool to complete the task more easily.
+Final tip: Make sure to read the user manual on the wheel locks you’re installing.
+They may have additional tips or recommendations.
 Did you like this post?
 Share it on social media today!